caksoylar/keymap-drawer/KEYMAP_SPEC.md

 [^2]: Key indices start from `0` on the first key position and increase by columns and then rows, corresponding to their ordering in the `layers` field.
 This matches the `key-positions` property in ZMK combo definitions.
 [^3]: Just like for keys in a layer under the `layers` field, `key` field can be specified with a string value as a shortcut, or a mapping (where the `type` field will be ignored).
 [^4]: The default value of empty list corresponds to all layers in the keymap, similar to the `layers` property in ZMK.

+## `draw_config`

+This optional field lets you override [config parameters](README.md#customization) for SVG drawing.
+This way you can specify drawing configuration for a specific layout and store in the keymap specification.
+It is a mapping from field names in [`DrawConfig` class](keymap_drawer/config.py) to values.